iavs-org/VegXshiny/README.md

 ensuring that the generated XML conforms to the Veg-X standard.
 The ability to view and edit input files and output VegX documents gives users full control over their data.
-Finally, an interactive tree viewer of the Veg-X schema helps making the standard accessible and understandable.
+Finally, an interactive tree viewer of the Veg-X schema helps making the standard accessible.

-The development of VegXshiny is endorsed by the [International Association for Vegetation Science (IAVS)](http://iavs.org/).
+The development of VegXshiny is endorsed by the [International Association for Vegetation Science (IAVS)](http://iavs.org/) and was funded by the German Reseach Foundation (DFG, project number 460840087)."

 <div style="text-align:center">